 The takeaway is that your global company should have solutions in place to monitor and retain a talented and diverse workforce, such as any of the following:

-It is critical that senior leadership model diversity and inclusion.
+Wondering how to promote diversity and inclusion in the workplace?
+At the top of the list, it is critical that senior leadership model diversity and inclusion.
 When senior leaders own D&I and make themselves a part of the diversity and inclusion management process, it sets the tone for the rest of the organization to follow suit.
 “I have to be the champion of diversity and inclusion,” said L’Oréal USA CEO Frédéric Rozé.
 “It is my job to be a role model and show how important this is to our company.”

 BASF is an excellent example of a global company that introduces D&I training programs to senior executives to promote diversity throughout the organization.
 BASF’s Ambassador Network includes over 500 employees worldwide and encourages the creation of an “open corporate culture that values every individual.”